belingud/gptcomet/README.md

 ## Supported Keys

-You can use `gptcomet config keys` to check supported keys.
+You can use `gmsg config keys` to check supported keys.

 ## Example

 Here is an example of how to use GPTComet:

-1. When you first set your OpenAI KEY by `gptcomet config set openai.api_key YOUR_API_KEY`, it will generate config file at `~/.local/gptcomet/gptcomet.toml`, includes:
+1. When you first set your OpenAI KEY by `gmsg config set openai.api_key YOUR_API_KEY`, it will generate config file at `~/.local/gptcomet/gptcomet.toml`, includes:
     ```
     provider = "openai"
     api_base = "https://api.openai.com/v1"